PulkitAgr113/Scotland-Yard/README.md

 # Scotland Yard

+This project was done as part of Outlab 7 in CS251 by [Pulkit Agarwal](https://github.com/PulkitAgr113) and [Vaibhav Raj](https://github.com/scimaths) under the supervision of Prof. Amitabha Sanyal, Mihir Vahanwala and Rushabh Kanadiya.

 ## The Game
 -----------
 The city is an **8 x 8** grid, a Fugitive runs amok.
 In a single turn, the Fugitive can move like a chess Queen: horizontally, vertically, or diagonally.
 Upto k (say, 5, but that’s easily winning for a smart Fugitive.
 You can tweak this) Detectives attempt to catch the Fugitive.
 Detectives move like chess Rooks: horizontally, or vertically.
 In this game, Players don’t block each others’ paths.